gt1/yalora/README.md

 # yalora
 Yalora is a prototypical long read aligner.
 The name is an acronym for **Yet another long read aligner**.
 It does not have the speed of other aligners particularly on larger repetitive genomes but is constructed to be reasonably accurate/sensitive.
+Yalora is not suitable for aligning short read data or read pairs.

 ## Source